Innocent Bystanders (film)

-Innocent Bystanders is a 1972 spy thriller directed by Peter Collinson that was filmed in Spain and Turkey.
+Innocent Bystanders is a 1972 British spy thriller film directed by Peter Collinson that was filmed in Spain and Turkey.
 It stars Stanley Baker and Geraldine Chaplin.
 The screenplay was written by James Mitchell based on his novel The Innocent Bystanders (1969).

 Plot

 John Craig is an aging British secret agent who is tasked with returning a defector, the Russian scientist Kaplan who has foregone science for a modest life as a goatherd in Turkey.
 Craig faces opposition from his boss, his younger replacements, an American secret agent, a Turkish hotel keeper, and an organization of Russian Jews hostile to Kaplan.
 Craig's mission is complicated by Miriam, an innocent bystander who is taken hostage.